rtbhouse-apps/github-workflows-jira/README.md

 must be at the beginning at the pull request's title.

 If PR title doesn't start with valid Jira ID following comment will be added:
-> "PR title should start with Jira ID like `JIRA-1234 feat: add super feature`"
+> PR title should start with Jira ID like `JIRA-1234 feat: add super feature`

 ## Setup